Eli Gabay

 Eli Gabay (also credited as Eli Gabe; born 1 June 1959) is a Canadian actor.

-He is known for voicing Quetzal, the teacher at School in the Sky, as well as voicing Max and Emmy's father, in Dragon Tales and a gangster named Abrego in the anime, Black Lagoon.
-Gabay also loaned his voice in other anime such as Earth Maiden Arjuna, Master Keaton and Shakugan No Shana.
+He is known for voicing Quetzal, the teacher at School in the Sky, as well as voicing Max and Emmy's father, in Dragon Tales.
+He voices a gangster named Abrego in the anime, Black Lagoon.
+Gabay loaned his voice in other anime such as Earth Maiden Arjuna, Master Keaton and Shakugan No Shana.

 Besides animation, Gabay has played live-action roles such as Miguel in Bordello of Blood, the pilot in The Edge and Carlos in the NC-17 movie Bliss.
 Gabay has also appeared in TV shows, such as The Commish and ReGenesis.